Corn-based Ingredients Market

 -

-In February 2017, the U.S. Food and Drug Administration approved a type 2 diabetes risk reduction claim for Ingredion’s MAIZE resistant starch, enabling food manufacturers to communicate its benefits on packaging.
+In February 2017, the U.S. Food and Drug Administration (FDA) granted approval for a type 2 diabetes risk reduction claim associated with Ingredion’s MAIZE resistant starch.
+This milestone allows food manufacturers to highlight its health benefits directly on packaging, supporting consumer awareness and enhancing product value in the functional food sector.

 Segment Analysis